 Tianmushan: A Must See Site for Shanghai Birders (Part 2)

-Other posts about Tianmushan:
+More posts on Tianmushan:

 Featured image: Birds and plants of Tianmushan.
 Clockwise from top L: Streak-breasted Scimitar Babbler, Ginkgo Ginkgo biloba, Indochinese Yuhina, and Black Bulbul.
 (Craig Brelsford)